kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

     # The configuration for this service, as specified via a ServiceConfig object (see the ServiceConfig page in the sidebar)
     # MANDATORY
     config = service_config,

+    # A human friendly description for the end user of the package
+    # OPTIONAL (Default: Adding service with name 'SERVICE_NAME' and image 'SERVICE_IMAGE')
+    description = "adding a service"
 )
 ```